-The Framework seeks to encourage residential development in sustainable locations.
 The proposed dwellings would be located within very reasonable proximity to facilities and services of a major town, contribute towards housing supply and choice, and deliver economic benefits to the local economy.

 In this case, despite some conflict with the spatial strategy, when the proposed development is assessed against the policies in the Framework taken as a whole, there are no adverse impacts which would significantly and demonstrably outweigh the public benefits derived from the proposal.